swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 ---
 layout: page
 title: R for reproducible scientific analysis
-subtitle: Introduction to RStudio and RStudio Projects
+subtitle: Introduction to R and RStudio
 minutes: 15
 ---